 Connections: A New Writing Tour - Uncaged Theatre

 Four 30-minute pieces about the connections that bind us.
-Writers, actors and directors all South West based and chosen from successful social media callouts.

 Feb 24: Connections toured to four theatres for five shows over three weeks including: Pound Arts, Corsham; The Egg, Bath; Cotswold Playhouse, Stroud; and Alma Tavern & Theatre, Bristol.
 Valuable feedback from audiences was gained for writers to help further development of their pieces, as well as dress rehearsal photos and a recording of the night.
+Writers, Actors and Directors all South West based and were hired from successful social media campaigns.

 Poster for Connections.
 A black and white image.
 The background is dark crumpled paper.
 In the foreground is a white outline of hands breaking apart a chain.
 Dates and logos also fill the poster.